Psychotherapy

 -Haruki Murakami

-- Understanding the human mind and behavior: You will develop a deeper understanding of the human psyche, emotions, behavior, and mental processes, helping you better understand yourself and others.
+- Understanding the human mind and behavior: you will deepen your understanding of human psyche, emotions, behavior, and mental processes, helping you better understand yourself and others;

-- Understanding mental disorders: You will acquire knowledge of various mental disorders, their symptoms, causes, and treatments.
+- Understanding mental disorders: you will acquire knowledge about various mental disorders, their symptoms, causes, and treatments;

-- Client work: Through practice or internships, you will have the opportunity to work with clients and gain practical experience in conducting therapy sessions.
+- Work with clients: through practice or internship, you will have the opportunity to work with clients and gain practical experience in conducting therapy sessions;

-- Ethics and professional norms: You will learn about ethical and professional standards in psychotherapy practice, crucial for responsible and effective therapy sessions.
+- Ethics and professional standards: you will learn about ethical and professional standards in psychotherapy, which are crucial for responsible and effective therapy sessions;

-- Further specialization: Undergraduate psychotherapy studies can serve as a foundation for further education and specialization in specific therapeutic approaches or areas of psychotherapy.
+- Further guidance: undergraduate psychotherapy studies can serve as a foundation for further education and specialization in specific therapeutic approaches or areas of psychotherapy.

 Applied Psychological Knowledge